JIANGXIAOBAO/jenkins-demo/README.md

 # jenkins-demo
-some demo project for jenkins
+this is test file
+for reference only